 MRI or CT myelography

 Spinal cord compression is suggested by spinal or radicular pain with reflex, motor, or sensory deficits, particularly at a segmental level.

 MRI is done immediately if available.
-If MRI is unavailable, CT myelography is done; a small amount of iohexol (a nonionic, low osmolar radiopaque dye) is introduced via a lumbar puncture and allowed to run cranially to check for complete CSF block.
-If a block is detected, a radiopaque dye is introduced via a cervical puncture to determine the rostral extension of the block.
+If MRI is unavailable, CT myelography is done; a small amount of iohexol (a nonionic, low osmolar radiopaque agent) is introduced via a lumbar puncture and allowed to run cranially to check for complete block of the cerebrospinal fluid (CSF).
+If a block is detected, a radiopaque agent is introduced via a cervical puncture to determine the rostral extension of the block.
 If traumatic bone abnormalities (eg, fracture, dislocation, subluxation) that require immediate spinal immobilization are suspected, plain spinal x-rays can be done.
 However, CT detects bone abnormalities better.

-Treatment is directed at relieving pressure on the cord.
+Treatment of spinal cord compression is directed at relieving pressure on the cord.
 Incomplete or very recent complete loss of function may be reversible, but complete loss of function rarely is; thus, for acute compression, diagnosis and treatment must occur immediately.